 Senate Joint Resolution 400, sponsored by Yarbro, honors the memory of Gladys Maurine Chatman, who recently passed away.
 Born on March 12, 1928, in Gleason, Tennessee, Mrs. Chatman grew up in a loving family on a sweet potato farm and excelled academically, graduating as valedictorian from Gleason High School before earning degrees from Bethel College and Middle Tennessee State University.
 She had a successful career as a school social worker in Nashville, where she positively impacted the lives of many students.
 After retirement, she continued her education through Lifelong Learner courses at Vanderbilt University and remained active in her community through volunteering and political engagement.

-The resolution reflects on Mrs. Chatman's exemplary character, dedication to public service, and commitment to improving the lives of others.
-A devoted member of Nashville First Baptist Church, she is remembered fondly by her family and friends.
-The General Assembly expresses its condolences to her family and acknowledges her significant contributions to society, recognizing her as a remarkable individual who lived a life of courage and conviction.
+The resolution reflects on Mrs. Chatman's exemplary character, dedication to public service, and her deep commitment to her faith as an active member of Nashville First Baptist Church.
+She is remembered fondly by her family and friends, and the resolution expresses condolences to her loved ones.
+The General Assembly recognizes her significant contributions to society and the lasting legacy she leaves behind.